 5. Create Attention-Grabbing Content

 Posts should only include a 1 to 3-sentence summary about the article or piece of content you are linking back to.
 It should also always include a visual!
 When using social media, your audience is scrolling through the news quickly so don’t get too wordy or they may bypass your posts.
 Keep posts short, simple and attention-grabbing!

 When you are thinking about what content you should be posting use the “rule of thirds” to help guide you!

 - Education Pieces Authored By You - ⅓ of your post should be educational pieces authored by your company.
 For example, you may post about pests that are destroying certain plants, then link this back to a product or service you offer to combat it!

-- Brag About You - ⅓ of post should be about you.
+- Brag About You - ⅓ of posts should be about you.
 This is where you can get into sales in a tasteful way!
 Consider posting a testimonial or a promo for this section.

 - Educational Pieces By A Third Party - ⅓ of posts should be educational content by a third party.
-For example you might post an alert by your State extension on a specific weed or pest that’s prevalent in your region.
+For example, you might post an alert by your State extension on a specific weed or pest that’s prevalent in your region.

 6. Free Resources to Steal Today

 As you begin or continue to use Facebook in your marketing, be sure you are taking advantage of these free resources.

 - Social Media Content Calendar: Helps you plan out your posts.